Sometimes, it pays to follow the rules.

 Meanwhile, there are moments where I laughed at and cared for the characters–even the bad ones, I felt sorry for them.
 Despite having a short time in exposing the characters, few of them are already morbidly tattooed on my mind.

 In conclusion, you’re really in for a treat with this movie.
-It deserves more attention that it gets, really.
+It deserves more attention than it gets, really.
 It makes me sad that movies like this are not recognized enough.

 I suggest that you watch this during Halloween with some yummy popcorn.
 Also, don’t forget to leave some candies for the ghouls coming for you on that night.